CREATE A WILDFIRE ACTION PLAN

 - A Family Communication Plan that designates an out-of-area friend or relative as a point of contact to act as a single source of communication among family members in case of separation.
 (It is easier to call or message one person and let them contact others than to try and call everyone when phone, cell, and internet systems can be overloaded or limited during a disaster.)

-- Have fire extinguishers on hand and train your family how to use them (check expiration dates regularly).
+- Have garden hoses (with squeeze nozzles), and fire extinguishers on hand and train your family how to use them (check expiration dates regularly).

 - Ensure that your family knows where your gas, electric, and water main shut-off controls are located and how to safely shut them down in an emergency.